India logs best growth rate in fixed broadband download speed

-New Delhi, Aug 18 (IANS) India has recorded the highest growth in fixed broadband download speed at 60.06 Mbps, a growth from 40.45 Mbps, which was recorded in July 2020, according to Ookla's Speedtest Global Index.
+New Delhi: India has recorded the highest growth in fixed broadband download speed at 60.06 Mbps, a growth from 40.45 Mbps, which was recorded in July 2020, according to Ookla's Speedtest Global Index.

 The fixed broadband upload speed also witnessed a spike from 35.04 Mbps in July 2020 to 56.47 Mbps in July 2021.
 The Speedtest Global Index released by Ookla for the month of July ranks India on 68th spot, up by 7 ranks from that of last year in the fixed broadband speed segment.